-One of the most utilized products of Locus – Dispatcher, is used to solve the constrained vehicle routing problem.
-The constrained vehicle routing problem is a hard problem in computer science – an extension of the travelling salesman problem, where instead of a single salesman visiting multiple cities or customers, we now have a fleet of salesmen visiting customers, each with their own constraints such as weight and volumetric capacities, distance, time slots, skills, locality familiarity, operating hours and fairness among salesmen.
+One of the most utilized products of Locus’ best route planning software (Dispatcher), is used to solve the constrained vehicle routing problem.
+The constrained vehicle routing problem is a hard problem in computer science – an extension of the travelling salesman problem, where instead of a single salesman visiting multiple cities or customers, we now have a fleet of salesmen visiting customers, each with their own route constraints such as weight and volumetric capacities, distance, time slots, skills, locality familiarity, operating hours and fairness among salesmen.

 A simplified view of our architecture on AWS is as follows: